skrattaren/apf.rst/apf.rst

-  Given all this, I can perhaps be forgiven for thinking that Terry intended Ankh-Morpork to be a direct parody of the great city of Lankhmar in which many of the "Swords_" adventures take place.
+  Given all this, I can perhaps be forgiven for thinking that Terry intended Ankh-Morpork to be a direct parody of the great city of Lankhmar in which many of the **Swords** adventures take place.
 However, Terry explicitly denied this when I suggested it on alt.fan.pratchett:

   "Bravd and the Weasel were indeed takeoffs of Leiber characters – there